-(UPDATED 7/31/2021) Description of the Old Sacramento Waterfront, a Gold Rush-era national and state historic landmark.
+(Last UPDATED 6/23/2022) Description of the Old Sacramento Waterfront, a Gold Rush-era national and state historic landmark.
+NEW: See “Update” below.

 The 2021 July 4th weekend was very special for me.
 My daughter was visiting for the weekend and this was our first “in-person” visit since the start of the COVID-19 pandemic!
 We spent a very laid-back weekend – and enjoyed every minute of it.